S15 - Run after money (lovers of money)

 All of us needs money to survive; it is the currency of our society.
 But some sees money as an end to itself.
 Accumulation becomes a sport.
 The Bible calls these people as those who ‘lay up treasures on earth’.

 We have, for example, read about how some political leaders have generated so much obscene wealth but yet continue to do so.
-Robert Mugabe, the previous strongman of Zimbabwe, for example, has been reported to possess more than £ one billion and he is already 95 years old.
+The late Robert Mugabe, the previous strongman of Zimbabwe, for example, had been reported to possess more than £ one billion and he was then already 95 years old; incidentally, he died a short while later.
 In such an impoverished country as Zimbabwe, his youngest son posted on Instagram a photograph of his $60,000 watch which was doused with champagne from a bottle of Armand de Brignac gold champagne, reportedly retailing at $400 a bottle.
-Why do you think Mugabe has chosen to accumulate?
+Why did you think Mugabe has chosen to accumulate?

 S17 - Spend wastefully and carelessly (bad stewardship)

 Matthew 14:20 says,

 ‘And they all ate and were satisfied.
 And they took up twelve baskets full of the broken pieces left over.’